nest/nest-simulator/doc/htmldoc/networks/spatially_structured_networks.rst

 distance/displacement work in just the same way as before when the number of connections is prescribed.

-It is also possible to use a random parameter or spatially dependant parameter to set the number of incoming or outgoing connections.
+It is also possible to use a random parameter or spatially dependent parameter to set the number of incoming or outgoing connections.

 .. literalinclude:: scripts/connections.py